Table of Contents

-We recommend starting with the aircraft tutorial that introduces the aircraft development process step by step.
+We recommend starting with the Aircraft Workshop that introduces the aircraft development process step by step.
 Creating a new aircraft can be split into two major objectives: the creation of the 3D model and the definition of the aircraft.

 Please refer to the Aircraft Definition page of this document for further information.